Empathy-altruism

+Introduction

 Empathy-altruism is a form of altruism based on moral emotions or feelings for others.

-Social exchange theory holds that in seemingly altruistic behavior benefits to the altruist outweigh the costs the altruist bears and thus such behavior is self-interested.
+Social exchange theory represents a seemingly altruistic behavior which benefits the altruist and outweighs the cost the altruist bears.
+Thus such behavior is self-interested.
 In contrast, C. Daniel Batson holds that people help others in need out of genuine concern for the well-being of the other person.
-The key ingredient to such helping is "empathic concern".
-According to Batson's "empathy-altruism hypothesis", if someone feels empathy towards another person, they will help them, regardless of what they can gain from it.
-An alternative hypothesis is "empathy-joy", which states a person helps because they find pleasure at seeing another person experience relief (2008).
+The key ingredient to such helping is empathic concern.
+According to Batson's empathy-altruism hypothesis, if someone feels empathy towards another person, they will help them, regardless of what they can gain from it.
+An alternative hypothesis is empathy-joy, which states a person helps because they find pleasure at seeing another person experience relief.
 When a person does not feel empathy, the standards of social exchange theory apply.

+Empathic Concern and Personal Distress

+Empathic concern is considered as a central component of the empathy-altruism hypothesis, it refers to an other-directed emotional response: when an individual perceives another person in distress whose well-being is threatened, they experience emotions aligned with that person's welfare (such as sympathy, tenderness, or care).
+For example, an observer witnessing someone suffering may feel “I hope that person gets better,” rather than primarily seeking to alleviate their own discomfort.
+This emotion is considered the core motivator driving assistance aimed at the ultimate goal of another's well-being.